Google Ads is a tricky platform with tons of different features, updates, and changes.

 And if you haven’t put in thousands of hours, doing all of your daily tasks to keep your account running smoothly can feel like a full-time position.

-Thankfully, AdWords packs some amazing automation tools that any advertiser can utilize to work smarter, not harder.
+Thankfully, Google Ads packs some amazing automation tools that any advertiser can utilize to work smarter, not harder.

 One of my favorite methods is utilizing rule actions.